SumonPaul18/SumonPaul18/README.md

 </a>
 </div>

-DevOps Engineer with 8 years of hands-on experience in designing, building, and maintaining robust and scalable IT infrastructures.
-Proven expertise in Linux/Unix systems administration, networking, and virtualization, with certifications including RHCE, RHCSA, CCNA, MCSA, and MTCNA.
+* Driven DevOps Engineer with 8+ years of experience in designing, building, and maintaining robust and scalable IT infrastructures.

-Currently driving the adoption of cloud technologies and automation at Aamra Network Limited, where I contribute to the development and deployment of high-performance, reliable, and cost-effective solutions.
-Continuously seeking to expand my knowledge and explore emerging technologies to enhance operational efficiency and drive innovation.
+* Proven expertise in Linux/Unix systems administration, networking, virtualization, and cloud technologies.
+* Passionate about automation, continuous improvement, and collaborating on open-source projects.

 ## Skills: IoT | DevOps | OpenStack | RHCE | RHCSA | CCNA | MCSA | MTCNA